-For parents of incoming freshman, you have probably started to hear about fraternity rush.
+For parents of incoming freshman, you have probably started to hear about rushing a fraternity.
 The way rush is handled for fraternities is radically different than sororities, but I am glad to give you the parent perspective on both, either way, you will not find too many who love the process.
 But like it or not, Greek life does have its advantages.
 To ease the nerves of every parent, The University does not allow hazing of any kind; in fact, the FAU has a zero-tolerance policy on hazing.
 A few years back, the university rolled out its initiative “Real Owls Don’t Haze”.
-This program requires all prospective new members to complete an online program before registering for Rush and accepting a bid from any Greek letter organization.
+This program requires all prospective new members to complete an online program before registering for Rush and accepting a bid from any Greek-letter organization.
 If a hazing incident is reported, the fraternity or sorority will face action from their respective Council’s Judicial Board.

 The more official rush is usually the second or third week of school when many of the chapters will host dinners, table out in the breezeway to talk to students and hold nightly events at various locations.
 At that time, boys can visit each fraternities’ tables to learn more or attend the events of Rush week.
 It is at these events that they are greeted by brothers who will “interview” them.
 They can get asked to leave (yes, asked to leave, as in, “We don’t think you will fit in here.
 You can leave now”) regardless of how much time they have invested getting to know some of the other brothers.
 Try to encourage your son to broaden his horizons and check out all the frats, not just the ones deemed popular.
 He may be pleasantly surprised by some of the smaller fraternities.
 Try to stay in touch with your son as his support system; should he need it.
 The rejection is real.
 Most boys do find their fraternity; others may not get accepted to the frat of their choice, but there is a second rush opportunity in the spring.